JMantello/CSI140_FinalProject_JMantello---Final/README.md

 # Front-End Web Development Final Project - Web Portfolio

-This was my final for my Front-End Web Development class in Spring of 2021.
+Final for Front-End Web Development class in Spring of 2021.
+The project is a personal website, with various sections, navigation, and styling requirements as an accumulation of the skills learned in class.